aduvenhage/aduvenhage.github.io/README.md

 # aduvenhage.github.io

+# under construction
+I have been coding in C++ for a long long long time.
+Remember 'Second Reality' by Future Crew?
+That was awesome.
+After seeing that I made some colourful patterns, fire and starfields in sweet 320x240 and I was hooked!!

+Currently by day I'm a python web backend programmer and this project is an effort to stir up some ghosts and get back to what really made me want to be a programmer in the first place.

 ## About
 Programming is awesome!
 I started with C++ while still at school.
 Discovered star-fields and doom fire in sweet 320x240.
 Was inspired by the PC demoscene, created my own graphics demos for school events and really wanted to make game engines.